 Physical addiction to prescription painkillers affects far too many people in the United States.
 It has reached epidemic proportions in recent years as millions of Americans became addicted to common prescription painkillers such as oxycodone, hydrocodone and fentanyl.
 You might know them by their better-known brand names like OxyContin®, Vicodin® and Percocet®.
 Heroin is also an opioid.

-Our doctors recognize that opioid dependence is a chronic disease that can affect anyone, including a friend, coworker, spouse, child, sibling or parent.
+Our board-certified pain management doctors recognize that opioid dependence is a chronic disease that can affect anyone, including a friend, coworker, spouse, child, sibling or parent.
 People struggling with opioid dependence are often reluctant to seek help due to the social stigma of “drug dependence” or the notion that they simply lack self-control or willpower, which is completely false.